The German Bundesliga is one of THE best soccer leagues to bet on and we have expert predictions for you every single game week.

 If you’re looking for a highly competitive league with a number of teams having a chance to win the title, you’re out of luck.

 In Germany – as in many other soccer countries – the rich apparently get richer.
-Hence Bavarian giant Bayern Munich has won the Bundesliga in 30 of its 58 seasons to date – including the last nine.
+Hence Bavarian giant Bayern Munich has won the Bundesliga in 31 of its 59 seasons to date – including the last 10.
 You have to go back to 2012 for the last time anybody not named Bayern won the Bundesliga – when Borussia Dortmund claimed the big prize.

 During the last decade Bayern has become a genuine global superclub, attracting Pep Guardiola as coach and a ton of world stars on the pitch.